coteyr/screeps/README.md

 # screeps
 My Screeps setup.
-A fun way to stay sharp on non-browser based javascript stuff
+A fun way to stay sharp on non-browser based javascript stuff.
+My goal is to create a code base / AI that can handle the game on it's own with little interference from the outside.
+Currently I want to manually place structures, but other then that the code base should do all the work.

 <a href="https://codeclimate.com/github/coteyr/screeps"><img src="https://codeclimate.com/github/coteyr/screeps/badges/gpa.svg" /></a>

 # A few notes